 All pet dogs first registered after 2006 are now required to be microchipped.
 Many cat and rabbit owners are routinely microchipping their pets too.

-Dog owners must place their animal on the Local Council Database, and/or the National Database.
-The National Database is preferable as this will allow animals to be identified anywhere around the country.
-Cat and rabbit owners can only register on the National Database.
+Dog owners must provide the council with their microchip details, and can choose to also put their pet on the animal register website / national database.
+The national database is preferable as this will allow animals to be identified anywhere around the country.
+Cat and rabbit owners can only register microchips on the national database.

 Contrary to some beliefs a microchip is not a tracking device and does not contain any further information apart from the animal's ID number.
 This is why the database records are essential.